 (with Alexis Dolphin).
 The Path to Plasticity.

 Regna Darnell.
 Culture and Personality.

-2022 Regna Darnell, History of Method and Theory in Anthropology.
+2022 Regna Darnell, Method and Theory in the History of Anthropology.
 Lincoln: University of Nebraska Press.

 2021 Regna Darnell, History of Anthropology: A Critical Window on the Discipline in North America.
 Lincoln: University of Nebraska Press.